- Home

 When your alarm goes off and it’s still dark outside, or when you get home from work and just want to flop on the couch, it’s easy to forget why you want to work out.
 In the moment, it’s also easy to dismiss goals that are actually really important to you.

-Before you get ready to exercise, remind yourself of why you’re doing it.
+Before you get ready to exercise, remind yourself why you’re doing it.
 It could be to get fitter.
 It might be to lose some weight.
 It could be because you’re training for something.
 It may be that it improves your mental health.
 Whatever your reason, try not to lose sight of the fact that it was important enough for you to start exercising in the first place – even if you don’t feel like doing it right now!

-9. Reward yourself with treats
+9. Reward yourself

-Your treats don’t have to be food-based, either.
-You could buy a book or a new pair of jeans after a week of good workouts.
-You could book yourself in for a massage.
-You could even put money aside each time you workout, and after you’ve done ten or so sessions, use the money to buy something you really want.
+This could be anything – a type of food you like, a new book or pair of jeans, a massage…the list goes on.
+You could even put money aside each time you work out, and after you’ve done 10 or so sessions, use the money to buy something you really want.

 It can be helpful to think about your rewards at the start of each week or month – that way, you can always daydream about the treats waiting for you once you succeed.